kreier/jetson-car/README.md

 | GTX960          |       1024 |         5.2        | hp Z600      |

 Note that to install the Nvidia CUDA driver for tensorflow you need at least a CC (Compute Capability) of 3.5 or if you compile the source for yourself at least 3.0.

+## Setup

+The car has a 7 inch 1024x600 IPS HDMI display, connected to the Jetson Nano and is powered by a 10000 mAh battery pack with two 5V 2A outlets.
+The wireless netword had to be added and now the Jetson is equipped with a AC8265 card for WiFi5 and Bluetooth 4.2.